I’ve been in the market for a pair of wings [I’m too distracted to snag a no-good guy]

 climb on the keys of an old piano, becoming a [magnet, so I let them all see my]

-hearing that lonely pitch straining [to get along without him.]
+hearing the pitch wavering too much [to get along without him.]